richeney/packer/scenarios/azure_compute_gallery/README.md

 # Service Principal Gallery

-See the main [README.md](../README.md) for details on creating and using service principals.

 This example creates the image and then publishes to an Azure Compute Gallery (previously called Shared Image Gallery).
+Assumes all [setup](../../README.md#setup) steps are complete

 1. Create the image definition